I must confess my sin. For more than thirty-five years, as a CPA very good at what I do, I assisted in building little empires.

 Why do you want to withhold information and keep me in the dark?

 The sniveling little pup did a Trump on me, too, while yelling into the phone (so loudly he was cutting out and I asked him to repeat his foul language), “You’re fired!”

 I think I’ve passed — in flying colors — the final exam in the high-level coursework of Trust Fund Babies.

 Oh, by the way, this Consulting engagement was to assist in the transition of Junior off the Ranch.
 Because of the two clowns for Realtors he had chosen, I finally asked, “After their neglect of an important issue (to the tune of $150,000), why do you continue to believe their nonsense?”

-Around the 25-year mark, in the 35+ years of my crusade, as a CPA to save the world, I noticed something.
+Around the 25-year mark, in the 35+ years of my Crusade (as a CPA to save the world), I noticed something.
 I felt dirty.
 As I served the Trust Fund Babies, there was no appreciation or recognition of the Value my efforts produced for them.
 They were paying me and I was doing things for the money.
-There’s a name for those kinds of people — Hookers.
+There’s a name for those type of people — Hookers.